-- Granted Fast Track and Breakthrough Therapy Designation by FDA - Positive opinion on PIP received by PDCO at EMA - Completed NDA to FDA and MAA to EMA | PEDMARK (U.S.) is proposed to be indicated for the prevention of ototoxicity induced by cisplatin chemotherapy in patients 1 month to < 18 years of age with localized, non-metastatic, solid tumors - EMA Validation Received for MAA - FDA issues CRL August 2020 Pre-Approval identified deficiencies with the facility of the drug product manufacturer.
-No clinical or safety issues identified.
+- Granted Fast Track and Breakthrough Therapy Designation by FDA - Positive opinion on PIP received by PDCO at EMA - Completed NDA to FDA and MAA to EMA | PEDMARK (U.S.) is proposed to be indicated for the prevention of ototoxicity induced by cisplatin chemotherapy in patients 1 month to < 18 years of age with localized, non-metastatic, solid tumors - EMA Validation Received for MAA - Pre-Approval identified deficiencies with the facility of the drug product manufacturer resulting in CRL.
+No clinical or safety issues identified - NDA resubmitted to FDA in May 2021